 How to Set Up SSH Keys on CentOS 7

-The two most popular SSH authentication mechanisms are passwords based authentication and public key based authentication.
+The two most popular SSH authentication mechanisms are password based authentication and public-key based authentication.
 Using SSH keys is generally more secure and convenient than traditional password authentication.

 Creating SSH keys on CentOS